 I had the privilege to talk to Dr. Alicia Stanton, chief Medical Officer of BodyLogicMD, and author of Hormone Harmony: How to Balance Insulin, Cortisol, Thyroid, Estrogen, Progesterone and Testosterone to Live Your Best Life.
 We had a nice discussion on how hormones effect your overall health and why someone would need a hormone replacement.
 Hormones such as estrogen, progesterone and testosterone naturally decline with age.
-Dr. Stanton explains how we can restore hormone balance and achieve overall health and wellness through diet and lifestyle changes after getting treated by high quality Functional Medicine.
+Dr. Stanton explains how we can restore hormone balance and achieve overall health and wellness through hormone replacement, diet and lifestyle changes after getting treated by high quality Functional Medicine.

 Healthy Moms: What are Hormones?

 Dr. Stanton: Hormones are messengers that the body needs to get information to the glands and other cells.

 Healthy Moms: Should both men and women be concerned about their hormone levels?

 Dr. Stanton: Yes.
 Both should definitely be concerned about their hormone levels.
 If your hormone levels are not accurate it affects your body’s overall balance.